-IX.
-RELATED DISCIPLINARY ISSUES
+X. RELATED DISCIPLINARY ISSUES

 - A. Student Dance Regulations Dances are provided as an extracurricular activity for students of the district.
-Attendance is a privilege, rather than an automatic right.
-The following rules are set forth for all District 308 dances and the violation of any of the following rules could result in loss of dance privileges: - 1.
+Attendance is a privilege and the following rules are set forth for all Oswego Community School District 308 dance events.
+Violation of the following rules could result in loss of dance attendance privileges: - 1.
 All students must be actively enrolled within the particular school holding the dance and have their current school I.D. cards in their possession to enter the dance. - 2.
-Students may not leave the dance and return. - 3.
+Students may not leave the dance and subsequently return. - 3.
 No loitering will be allowed. - 4.
-Any behavior deemed inappropriate, or sexually explicit dancing, will result in removal from the dance without a refund. - 5.
-Appropriate dress is required. - 6.
-Students must be in attendance for at least half of the school day, or day prior if dance falls during a weekend, in order to attend the dance. - 7.
-For High School only: guests must be pre-approved and submit a signed guest pass prior to the event.
-Guests must also be at least a 9th grader, no more than 19 years old, and have a picture ID in their possession to enter the dance. - B. Student Transportation Regulations Everyone has a part to play in ensuring that bus rides to and from school are as safe as possible.
-The District 308 Transportation Department ensures students' safety by rigorously maintaining and inspecting its vehicles, and by providing drivers with extensive training.
+Behaviors deemed inappropriate, or sexually explicit dancing, results in removal from dance without a refund. - 5.
+Attendees must be compliant with the student dress code. - 6.
+Students must be in attendance for at least half of the school day (or day prior if dance falls on a weekend) to attend the dance - 7.
+Students must be in good standing and not on "Loss of Privileges" for prior disciplinary action or have failed to serve prior consequences. - 8.
+For High School only: guests must submit a signed guest pass and be pre-approved prior to the event.
+Guests must also be at least a 9th grader, no more than 19 years old, and present a picture ID to enter the dance. - B. Student Transportation Regulations The passengers on the bus have a major role to play in ensuring a safe ride.
+While concentrating on maneuvering the bus safely in traffic, the driver is also responsible for observing student behavior and maintaining order on the bus.
+The driver's ability to drive safely is impacted if they are distracted by unsafe and/or inappropriate behavior.
+The following expectations are posted on every bus transporting SD 308 students to school or events to remind them what is expected of them: - 1.
+Be respectful and follow the directions of the driver at all times. - 2.
+Stay seated, facing the front with feet on the floor. - 3.
+Keep hands, feet and objects to oneself and inside the bus. - 4.
+Use respect when speaking at all times.
+Profanity and obscene language is not appropriate. - 5.
+Leave gum, food and drinks at home, unless they remain unopened and in your lunch. - 6.
+Behave in an orderly, proper manner at the bus stop. - 7.
+Get off the bus only at your assigned stop.